A quantization of moduli spaces of 3-dimensional gravity: A quantization of the cluster -varieties at

 \vs

 Instead, applying the Stone von-Neumann theorem, one can explicitly build from scratch a new representation space $(\mathscr{H}_{\Gamma})_\lambda$ as the $L^2$ space on a Euclidean space of dimension less than $|I|$, and use suitable linear combinations of the position and momentum (as well as scalar) operators.
 A drawback is that such a representation expression is not canonical and needs some extra choice, namely a Lagrangian subspace of the symplectic vector space $\mathbb{R}^I$ whose symplectic form is given by the exchange matrix $(\varepsilon_{ij})_{i,j\in I}$ on the standard basis.
 Explicit constructions of these slices, for the case of quantum cluster $\mathscr{X}$-varieties, and intertwiners between the different choices are studied in \cite{Kim21b}; a similar construction can be applied here, which could also yield irreducible representations.
 Another drawback is that one needs to be dealing with more complicated linear combinations of the position and the momentum operators than the representation we constructed.
 Other than that, most of our solutions to the quantization problem persist.
 In fact, one thing that could become more complicated is the monomial transformation part operator ${\bf K}'_{\Gamma,\Gamma'}$.
-Instead of just the kind of operators on $L^2(\mathbb{R}^N)$ induced by linear automorphisms of $\mathbb{R}^N$ as studied in \cite{Kim21a}, one needs some examples of the so-called Shale-Weil intertwiners \cite{Seg63,Sha62,Wei64} which can be thought of as generalizations of the Fourier transform; see \cite{Kim21b}.
+Instead of just the kind of operators on $L^2(\mathbb{R}^N)$ induced by linear automorphisms of $\mathbb{R}^N$ as studied in \cite{Kim21a}, one needs some examples of the so-called Shale-Weil intertwiners \cite{Seg63,Sha62,Wei64} which can be thought of as generalizations of the Fourier transform.
+See \cite{Kim21b} for explanation and review of the necessary methods, and see \cite{Kim_survey} which is a survey on part of the results of the present paper and contains more details on an actual application of these methods to a construction of the slice representation $(\mathscr{H}_\Gamma)_\lambda$ in the case when $\lambda\equiv 0$, which is what we need for the symplectic leaf $(\mathscr{X}_{|\Gamma|}(\mathbb{R}^+_\Lambda))_{\rm cusp}$ of interest.

 \vs